 A reference set is defined as:

-a standard format for maintaining and distributing a set of references to SNOMED CT components and optionally associating referenced components with additional information.
+a standard format for maintaining and distributing a set of references to SNOMED CT components.

 Hence, reference sets are a mechanism that can be used to represent subsets and value sets of SNOMED CT components.
 However, they can also be used for many other purposes, including those summarized in 3.2.
 Use Cases.
 The following table lists the attributes used in the standard reference set format, and their purpose.

 Reference set identifier